Zaplib/zaplib/zaplib/docs/src/tutorial_hello_thread.md

 This code is from [`zaplib/examples/tutorial_hello_thread`](https://github.com/Zaplib/zaplib/tree/main/zaplib/examples/tutorial_hello_thread), so you can just run `cargo run -p tutorial_hello_thread` to run it natively.

 Run this either natively or in WebAssembly, and then drag in a small text file onto the screen.
 It should print the contents to the console.
-Since we did the file reading in a thread, it won't block any other code; though in this example it's hard to tell the difference both because there's no other compute happening and because Zaplib runs your Rust code in a Web Worker anyways. 😉
+Since we did the file reading in a thread, it won't block any other code; though in this example it's hard to tell the difference both because there's no other compute happening and because Zaplib runs your Rust code in a Web Worker anyway. 😉

 If you're actually going to do file reading, be sure to read up on the [`std::file::File`](https://doc.rust-lang.org/std/fs/struct.File.html) documentation, since the advice there still applies (e.g. it's often a good idea to wrap things in a `BufReader`).